hotels-yasawas

 2. Boathouse Nanuya

-Not much beats sitting on the restaurant deck of the Boathouse Nanuya hotel overlooking the ocean.
-As well as offering private twin/double rooms and dorm rooms, the hotel is the only establishment in the Yasawas with an ATM, convenience store, sports bar and day spa.
+Not much beats sitting on the restaurant deck of the Boathouse Nanuya overlooking the ocean.
+As well as offering private twin/double rooms and dorm rooms, the motel is the only establishment in the Yasawas with an ATM, convenience store, sports bar and day spa.
 The hotel is popular with boaties, making it a great place to tie up and rewind.
-For more resorts like this, see our 10 Budget Accommodation in the Yasawa Islands.
+For more resorts like this, see our 15 Budget Accommodations in the Yasawa Islands.

 Check Boathouse Nanuya out: